populationgenomics/talos/comparison/README.md

 }
 ```

-In addition, we require a number of other input files from the AIP run being analysed:
+The majority of the input files (AIP outputs, AIP labelled VCF, PanelApp data, config file, pedigree) are located

-- PanelApp Data
+relative to the root run folder, so running via the wrapper is simple.
+The 3 arguments when using the wrapper are:

-- VCF produced by the labelling process
+- Seqr Tags CSV
-- MT used to derive labelled variants from
+- MT used as input for AIP run
-- Configuration used
+- AIP analysis folder

 ---